 When it comes to things to do in Cornwall, the list goes on, and on, and on!
-But what are my all time favourite landmarks to see, explore and photograph?
-Read on to find out!
+But, as challenging as it was, I think I've narrowed down my all time favourite places to see, explore and photograph!

 1) Land's End

 Being the most south westerly point of mainland UK, Land's End is a must for anyone interested in a bit of exploring.
 With Sennen to the north and Porthcurno to the south, it's a mecca for walkers and the columnal granite cliffs make it a dream for photographers!